Fakhrul-Hakimy/RealTimeKafkaSpringBootProject/README.md

+# What you can modify
+- The web UI
+- the sceduler time of producer is refresh every 5 minutes
+- cloud application

 # YouTube Analytics System

 A real-time YouTube analytics system that processes video data through Kafka and provides analytics through a web interface and Telegram notifications.